-15 NBA Stars Who Would Have Been Your Parents' MVP
+15 NBA Stars Who Would've Been MVP in a Previous Era

 The ultimate takeaway here isn't what a top-15 MVP ladder should be.
 More generally, this is just a demonstration of how lucky the average NBA fan is today.
 Almost nightly, they're being spoiled with a level of play around the league that was far less common in the past.

 Humans typically get better at what they do over time.
 And that applies to basketball as well.
 The trend will probably continue as long as the game does.
 In 20 years, the level of play may be even higher than it is now.
-But we could still look back on this season and a few around it as some of basketball's most talent-packed eras.
+But we could still look back on this season as a high point in one of the sport's most talent-packed eras.

+Andy Bailey covers the NBA for Bleacher Report and SLC Dunk.
+You can follow him on Twitter (@AndrewDBailey) or listen to the podcast he co-hosts with Bleacher Report's Dan Favale, Hardwood Knocks.